-The most common of these is the Companies House Annual Return.
+The most common of these is the Companies House Confirmation Statement.
 This must be filed annually by every single company in the UK, including those that are dormant.
-Usually it is a simple matter of confirming that the information on the shuttle return is correct and signing it off, but larger companies with constantly changing directors and shareholders may have to do a bit more work on them.
+Usually it is a simple matter of confirming that the information shown online is correct and submitting it, but larger companies with constantly changing directors and shareholders may have to do a bit more work on them.
+The biggest change over the old Annual Return is the need to report “persons with significant control”.
+These are the people who own and control the company (usually directors and shareholders) and is on top of the need to disclose those persons separately in other parts of the Confirmation Statement.
+All shareholders owning more than 25% of the shares (or voting rights) must be disclosed.
+You must also keep a register of these persons and update it at all times (not just once a year) in case anyone wants to see it.
+The annual fee remains £13.

 You are also obliged to register with the Information Commissioner if you deal with members of the public and store personal details such as names, addresses, phone numbers, credit card details or bank accounts.
 Fortunately this is a one-off requirement but you do have to keep them informed of any changes to your record such as the data controller and the type of information kept.